|This is Chapter 1, Part 2 from the Copywriting for Social Media guide.|

-> - Consider dividing your post into 5 headings in order to attract the greatest number of post views – use headings (H1, H2, tags) to break your post into easy to read sections – this will help your post get a high performance.
+- Consider dividing your post into 5 headings in order to attract the greatest number of post views – use headings (H1, H2, tags) to break your post into easy-to-read sections – this will help your post perform well.

-> - Your content should be readable by an 11-year-old – check the Flesch-Kincaid Reading Ease test is a means of assessing the comprehension difficulties of English text.
+- Your content should be readable by an 11-year-old – check the Flesch-Kincaid Reading Ease test is a means of assessing the comprehension difficulties of English text.

 - Promote your LinkedIn posts on other social networks, too – in case you are considering using other social platforms to promote your LinkedIn publisher post, keep in mind that Tweets have the highest correlation to LinkedIn success metrics.